 As of March 31, 2007, the Company had an outstanding performance bond in the form of a bank guarantee for 0.1 million (approximately 0.1 million) issued on behalf of the Company's Windtec subsidiary in connection with a contract to provide power electronics for a Chinese customer.
 This performance bond expired on June 30, 2007.
-A new performance bond was issued for 0.9 million (approximately 1.1 million) on April 25, 2007.
-The performance bond expires in December 2007.
-In the event that the payment is made in accordance with the requirements of the performance bond, the Company would record a charge to Costs of revenue.
-To secure the performance bond, the Company has 0.5 million (approximately 0.7 million) in restricted cash classified as prepaid expenses and other current assets.
+A new performance bond was issued for 0.9 million (approximately 1.2 million) on April 25, 2007.
+This performance bond expires in December 2007.
+During the three months ended September 30, 2007, the Company entered into two new performance bonds with the same customer for a total of 0.2 million (approximately 0.2 million).
+In the event that the payment is made in accordance with the requirements of these performance bonds, the Company would record the payment as an offset to revenue.
+To secure the performance bonds, the Company has 0.75 million (approximately 1.1 million) in restricted cash classified as Prepaid expenses and other current assets.